ericrqs/shell-L1-standard/{{cookiecutter.project_slug}}/README.md

 ### Driver implementation tips

-Even if your driver makes REST calls and doesn't maintain a persistent connection, you still need 'login' just to save the address, username, and password for use by in the mapping functions.
+Even if your driver makes REST calls and doesn't maintain a persistent connection, you still need to implement 'login' to store the address, username, and password for later use by the mapping functions.

 #### SSH